actualbudget/docs/docs/getting-started/tipstricks.md

 - <Key mod="cmd" k="3" /> will show all accounts

 BUT here is one that WILL work in the web app as well:
-- <Key mod="cmd" k="o" /> (O not zero) this will close the file and list other available files to open
+- <Key mod="cmd" k="O" /> (O not zero) this will close the file and list other available files to open

-Substitute "ctrl" for "cmd" if you are on Windows.

 ### Budget